pkp/learning-ojs/en/website_settings.md

 **Forms**: This will enable all selected languages to be available when filling in online forms.

 If a language is unavailable on this page, contact the Site Administrator to add it for you.
-See Site Administration for details.
+See Site Administration for details in Chapter 4.

 ## Plugins